-On this page, you will learn a little bit more about my background, why I started BuildYourAquarium.com, and why you should feel confident in the advice that I offer the my readers here!
+Here you will learn about my background, why I launched BuildYourAquarium.com, and why you should feel confident with the advice I offer my readers.

 The Start of my Fish-Keeping Story

-I spent countless hours scooping through the shallow water with my net.
-Our lake was pretty lively, so there was plenty for me to catch – mostly just small mosquito fish, baby bluegills, ghost shrimp, and the occasional baby catfish.
+I spent countless hours scooping through the shallow lake water with a small net.
+The lake was lively, and there was plenty to catch, like small mosquito fish, baby bluegills, ghost shrimp, and the occasional baby catfish.

-I (obviously) had plenty of failures since I didn’t know much about keeping a fish tank healthy and stable, but I was determined to learn.
+I experienced several failures.
+I didn’t know how to maintain a healthy and stable fish tank, but I was determined to learn.

-I soaked up every single article/video/book I came across, upgraded my system, and stopped catching my fish out of our backyard pond.
+I studied every article/video/book I could get my hands on, upgraded my aquarium system, and stopped catching fish from my backyard lake.

 My Experience Breeding Fish

-- Convict cichlids – these were the first fish I bred after guppies, and I still has offspring on the same lineage 15 years later!
+- Convict cichlids – my first aquarium breed after the guppies, and I still have the offspring of the original lineage 15 years later.

 - Betta fish

-- Bangaii Cardinalfish (saltwater) – really proud of this one!
+- Bangaii Cardinalfish (saltwater) – proud of these.

-- Clownfish (saltwater) – bred these for a very short period of time
+- Clownfish (saltwater) – bred for a short period.

-My mission for this website is to help both new & experienced aquarists keep healthy, successful, and responsible fish tanks.
+My mission is to help new and experienced aquarists maintain healthy, successful, and responsible fish tanks.